 Your feelings are normal and valid and it’s important to acknowledge them.
 When we blow them off or try to block them, those same feelings tend to linger on and intensify.
-I give myself a 6-8 hour pity party each spring to feel the feelings that bring me down.
+I give myself a 6-8 hour pity party (feel sorry for me syndrome) each spring to feel the feelings that bring me down.

 Obviously, it’s a pretty boring and depressing party and I eventually get sick of being bored and depressed.
 But, by giving these feelings a start and end time, I am less likely to misdirect them and/or use destructive ways to cover them.